Andrew Morris (organist/conductor): Career

-Andrew Morris is currently a Visiting Professor at Trinity Laban Conservatoire of Music and Dance in Greenwich and supervises tonal skills in a number of colleges at the University of Cambridge where he also oversees, as Senior Treasurer, Pembroke College Music Society.
-He is also a Trustee of Cambridge Early Music.
+From 2017 to 2024, Andrew Morris was a Visiting Professor at Trinity Laban Conservatoire of Music and Dance in Greenwich.
+He currently supervises tonal skills and general musicianship in a number of colleges at the University of Cambridge.
+He is a member of the Music Committee at Pembroke College, Cambridge, and is a former Senior Treasurer of Pembroke College Music Society.
+He is a Trustee and the Cambridge Treasurer of Pembroke College Settlement, Pembroke House, in Walworth, South London, and takes a special interest in the work there of the Pembroke Academy of Music.
+He is also a Trustee of Cambridge Early Music, a music charity which organises concerts and summer schools in Cambridge.

 In 2011 he was commissioned by the Bernarr Rainbow Trust to co-author and edit an update of Rainbow's Music and the English Public School.
 The new book Music in Independent Schools is the last of the Rainbow books on historic texts to be revised and Morris contributed several chapters to this book.
+He is also co-author, with Ralph Allwood, of Trinity College London's "Sight Reading - A progressive method" for Singing examination candidates from Initial to Grade 8, published by Trinity College London Press in 2023.

-He was Master of the Worshipful Company of Musicians 2015 to 2016 and now serves on the Court of the Company as a Past Master.
+Andrew Morris was Master of the Worshipful Company of Musicians 2015 to 2016 and now serves on the Court of the Company as a Past Master.
 He was formerly chairman of the Musicians' Company Concerts Committee and is a former President of the Company's Livery Club.
-He is a Trustee and the Cambridge Treasurer of the Pembroke College Cambridge Settlement, Pembroke House, in Walworth, South London, and takes a special interest in the work there of the Pembroke Academy of Music.

-In 2014 Andrew Morris succeeded Simon Lindley as chairman of the Friends of the Musicians' Chapel, a body which acts as custodian of the Musicians' Chapel and the Musicians' Book of Remembrance contained within the Musicians' Chapel at the Church of St Sepulchre-without-Newgate, also known as Holy Sepulchre, in the City of London.
-He has been involved in the recent initiative to establish a Friends of the Musicians' Chapel Ensemble-in-Residence scheme for young musicians at the Church and is currently chairing the committee whose aim is to restore the historic organ at Holy Sepulchre on which Sir Henry Wood learnt to play as a boy and whose ashes are buried within the Musicians' Chapel.
+In 2010, he was elected as Vice-Chairman to the Friends of the Musicians' Chapel committee, a body which acts as custodian of the Musicians' Chapel and the Musicians' Book of Remembrance contained within the Musicians' Chapel at the Church of St Sepulchre-without-Newgate, also known as Holy Sepulchre, in the City of London.
+In 2014, succeeded Simon Lindley as Chairman.
+He has been involved in a number of initiatives to help young musicians perform at the Church and he established the committee to oversee the restoration of the historic organ at St Sepulchre's on which Sir Henry Wood learnt to play as a boy and whose ashes are buried within the Musicians' Chapel.
+He is also responsible for the move to return the Service of Thanksgiving after the BBC Proms to the Church when the chaplet, placed on Sir Henry Wood's bust at the Last Night, is placed on Wood's Grave in the Musicians' Chapel.